chandanhpcic/docs/source/manual/how-tos/tayga.rst

 -----------------
 Configuring DNS64
 -----------------
 In most scenarios, NAT64 also requires DNS64.
-If you use OPNsense's :doc:`/manual/unbound` DNS resolver, DNS64 can be enabled by going to
+If you use Reticen8's :doc:`/manual/unbound` DNS resolver, DNS64 can be enabled by going to
 :menuselection:`Services --> Unbound DNS --> General` and ticking `Enable DNS64 Support`.
 If you don't use the default 64:ff9b::/96 prefix, you also have to enter your /96 prefix there.